-- Replace flat roof (work is underway!)
+- Replace flat roof (work complete!)

 - Protect Flat Top Manor from continuing deterioration by replacing exterior wooden components, including some doors and windows, and ensure structural integrity

-- Repair historic stone walls (Awarded a 2017 Centennial Challenge Grant!
+- Repair historic stone walls (Awarded a 2017 Centennial Challenge Grant.
 Donations for this project will be doubled by funds allocated by Congress.)

 - Partially restore the immediate landscape of the manor house and constructing new trails/sidewalks